actor-framework/evolution/proposals/0000-numa-aware-work-stealing-scheduler.md

 ## Introduction

-On modern multiprocessor systems an actor scheduler have to be aware of the underlying hardware to minimize performance penalties.
+On modern multiprocessor systems an actor scheduler has to be aware of the underlying hardware in order to minimize performance penalties.

 ## Motivation